 1. A Walk Along The Thames

 This had to feature, obviously.
 The Thames is rich with history, yet coupled with the most modern of skyscrapers!
 The Thames Embankment which is a road that runs along the north bank of the River Thames, is a great section, filled with street performers and food stalls.
 It's just a short walk from here to the lovely Trafalgar Square and nearby Covent Garden.
 And why not include The Mall, St James Park and Buckingham Palace in your visit?
 These are all near to each other and can be easily walked or cycled to!
+In fact, you can take in all these places and more by following this guide here for the best one day walking tour of London.
 The iconic Big Ben and Houses of Parliament are also close to this part of the Thames - and you can then cross over Westminster Bridge to see Big Ben from the other side and reach the South Bank and London Eye 😍 You won't be short of bridges on the Thames - so be sure to check out Tower Bridge, Millennium Bridge and more!
 Top Tip: Tower Bridge is the one you want for those touristy drawbridge pics, not to be confused with London Bridge which, whilst offering nice views, isn't the famous one you see on London skyline photos.

 2. The British Museum